kianzohoury/style_transfer/README.md

 a separate transformation network is trained to produce images directly.
 In fact, once trained, the latter method is much faster (~1000x).

-is used to produce feature maps of the
-With CNNs, the feature maps of the generated image are compared against the feature maps of the content and style images

 ## Requirements
 * PyTorch
 * Torchvision